orbingol/NURBS-Python/docs/install.rst

 The package includes ``tests/`` directory which contains all the automated testing scripts.
 These scripts require `pytest <https://pytest.readthedocs.io/en/latest>`_ installed on your Python distribution.
-After installing the required packages, execute the following from your favorite IDE or from the command line:
+After installing the required packages, you may execute the following from your favorite IDE or from the command line:

 ``pytest``